fuglaro/ThumbRoll/README.md

 This is a three step process.

-1. Place your selected video into the starting location.
-Place this into your clone of this git repository and name it something like `input.gif`.
+1. Find a video to use, then place it into your clone of this git repository and name it `input.gif` or something similar.
 You should be able to put any video into this location.
 ```bash
 cp myvideo.gif input.gif
 ```